- Laser Treatments

 - Contact Us

 Everyone sweats.
 It is a very natural and important way that our body regulates its temperature when we are warm or physically active.
 But for some, the sweating continues even at rest.
 And not just in the underarms.
-The palms of the hands and the soles of the feet can be affected too.
-This frustrating condition is known as Hyperhidrosis and if it affects you, there are great options to control it.
+Hyperhidrosis can affect the palms of the hands and the soles of the feet.
+If you’re experiencing this frustrating condition, there are excellent options available to control it.

 Hyperhidrosis may not sound all that bad, but if it affects you, you know it can keep you from social activities, and intimate relationships and even interfere with professional occupations.
 We don’t know why Hyperhidrosis happens, but we know that in those with the condition, sweat glands are extremely active.